Inelastic Scattering of Dark Matter with Heavy Cosmic Rays: Numerical results and discussion

 where DM-induced $\chi_{\rm DM}^2(D_0, Z_h, m_\chi, b_\chi)$ and DM-free $\chi_{\rm Bkg}^2(D_0, Z_h)$ are calculated with the expression given in Eq.~\ref{eq:chisq}.
 For one-sided $95\%$ upper limit of DM-CR interaction strength $b_\chi^{\rm 95\%}$, we require $\delta\chi^2(D_0, Z_h, m_\chi, b_\chi^{\rm 95\%})=2.71$ by fixing $D_0$, $Z_h$, and $m_\chi$.

-In Fig.~\ref{fig:exclusion}, we show the $95\%$ upper limit of $b_\chi$ based on the $1\sigma$ upper value (blue line), central value (black line), and $1\sigma$ lower value (red line) of $D_0$ (left panel) and $Z_h$ (right panel).
-The central value of propagation parameters is given in Tab.~\ref{tab:diff-para} as a reference.
+In Fig.~\ref{fig:exclusion}, we present the 95\% upper limit for the parameter $b_\chi$, along with the $1\sigma$ uncertainty bands for parameters $D_0$ (left panel) and $Z_h$ (right panel).
+The uncertainty bands derived from Model A are depicted in red, while those associated with Model B are shown in blue.
+In the context of a thermally produced DM scenario that involves a Dirac fermion DM and a complex scalar mediator, constraints from Big Bang Nucleosynthesis (BBN) on $\Delta N_{\rm eff}$ establish a lower bound, suggesting that $m_\chi \leq 7.8\ \mathrm{MeV}$, as illustrated by the orange dashed lines~\cite{1908.00007}.
+For further reference, Table~\ref{tab:diff-para} lists the central values of the propagation parameters.
+Additionally, compared to Model A, Model B exhibits broader $1\sigma$ regions for both $D_0$ and $Z_h$, leading to the blue bands being wider than the red bands.
 We find three different behaviors in the $95\%$ upper limits: \begin{enumerate} \item in the first mass region ($m_\chi>0.1\gev$), this region exhibits a trivial behavior because the B/C ratios are approximately proportional to $Z_h/D_0$.
 Hence, a larger $Z_h$ or smaller $D_0$ requires a small value of $b_\chi$ to satisfy the AMS-02 and DAMPE B/C constraints.

+\item in the second region ($2\mev<m_\chi<0.1\gev$), we observe two distinct peaks in the B/C ratio spectrum due to DM-CRs collisions, as shown in Fig.~\ref{fig:realbtc}.
+These peaks of $2\mev<m_\chi<100\mev$ shift to $E_k/n$ around $ \mathcal{O}(10^{2})\gev$, but the AMS-02 errors at the $10\gev<E_k/n<100\gev$ region are relatively small.
+Furthermore, the systematic uncertainties induced by $D_0$ and $Z_h$ are significantly reduced at $E_k/n > 10\gev$.
+Consequently, as we decrease the value of $m_\chi$ within this mass range, the upper limits on $b_\chi$ become more stringent, while the systematic uncertainties gradually shrink.